CAT 2025 Preparation Time Table: Month-wise Strategy for Success

 CAT 2025 Time Table for Geometry and Other Topics

-As part of the CAT 2025 preparation strategy, one critical point that candidates must keep in mind is to ensure that, first and foremost, they gain a thorough understanding of how the questions need to be solved.
+As part of the cat preparation time table, one critical point that candidates must keep in mind is to ensure that, first and foremost, they gain a thorough understanding of how the questions need to be solved.
 This will happen only once the candidate has a clear understanding of the fundamentals.
 To score well in the geometry section, there is no substitute for practice.
 The more the candidate practices, the higher the score.
-Hence, one of the methods that can be adopted as you prepare for the CAT 2025 exam is to first learn and understand the concepts related to Geometry and then apply them by solving the questions.

 Topics